-- Partnerships & accountability: Partnering with the local government to provide for the health care needs of the community
+- Partnerships and Accountability: partnering with the local government to provide for the health care needs of the community.

 - Adult Literacy: Running adult functional literacy programs.
 We recruit and train volunteer teachers to teach literacy and numeracy skills to adults who never learned to read.

 Agriculture and Food Security - improving access to food and nutrition through:

 - Farmer Training & Education: starting community business ventures that generate proﬁt for the community and can be used to meet community needs

 - Food Security Program: targeting households who are persistently food insecure and working with them to escape the cycle of hunger.